Polylith Is the AI Architecture

 Microservices hide context from AI assistants.
 Monoliths lack enforced boundaries.
 Polylith gives both at once — and hands you a machine-readable structural index no other architecture provides.

-The first time Claude Code correctly called our auth interface across three components it had never seen before, I didn't touch a thing.
+The first time Claude Code wired our auth interface into three components it had never seen before, I didn't touch a thing.
 It found the right namespace, followed the right conventions, used the right patterns — because it had read how the system was organised.
 Not because it was clever.
 Because the architecture was legible.

 That moment made me think differently about what AI tooling actually needs from a codebase.